kapilchaudhary/web-app-for-immunization/README.md

-# web-app-for-immunization
+# synergy2k17
-It is a simple web app for infant immunization .
+ A WebApp for immunization for infant's by d_CoDerS